survivejs/webpack-book/manuscript/appendices/02_searching_with_react.md

       return;
     }

-    // If the index doesn't exist, we need to set it up.
+    // If the index doesn't exist, you need to set it up.
-    // Unfortunately we cannot pass the path so we need to
+    // Unfortunately you cannot pass the path so you need to
     // hardcode it (webpack uses static analysis).
     //
     // You could show loading indicator here as loading might